nicomasterschool/Data-Analytics-Portfolio/README.md

 **Part 1:** Data Exploration with SQL
 - Explored the Unicorn database using SQL to answer critical questions about sales, profit, and customer behavior.
 - Cleaned and joined tables, performed aggregations, and ranked cities, products, and regions by their performance.

+**Part 2: Analysis with Google Sheets**
+- Used pivot tables, created calculated columns (e.g., price per unit), and highlighted underperforming regions using conditional formatting.

-**Part 2:** Insights & Dashboard with Tableau
+**Part 3:** Insights & Dashboard with Tableau
 - Created a Tableau dashboard to present key insights, trends, and actionable recommendations for business decision-making.

 **Skills:**